phuse-org/SENDConform/doc/DataConversion.md

 ## Test Case Data

-The data conversion process adds observations to test the various SHACL shapes that represent the rule components.
+The data conversion process adds observations as violations to the various SHACL shapes that represent the rule components.
 Test observations are identified by `subjid` and `usubjid` values containing the pattern 99T<font class='parameter'>n</font>, in contrast to the original study data values of 00M0<font class='parameter'>n</font>.
-The [Data Conversion](DataConversion.md) page provides additional details.
 Test cases are documented in the file [TestCases.xlsx](https://github.com/phuse-org/SENDConform/blob/master/SHACL/CJ16050Constraints/TestCases.xlsx)